danielfett/draft-dpop/main.md

 updated to support DPoP.

 If the access token response contains a different `token_type` value than `DPoP`, the access token protection provided by DPoP is not given.
-The client must discard the response in this case, if this protection is deemed important for the security of the application; otherwise, it may continue as in a regular OAuth interaction.
+The client MUST discard the response in this case, if this protection is deemed important for the security of the application; otherwise, it may continue as in a regular OAuth interaction.